 Where to stay: Spichlerz II is a 7-minute walk to Warsaw Old Town.

-Spichlerz II is a 7-minute walk to Warsaw Old Town and is a great spot for sightseeing and eating out.
-This is an apartment, so if you’d prefer a full-service hotel, then I recommend the H15 Boutique hotel that is located in the former Soviet embassy, although this is near the Palace of Culture, not the Christmas market.
+That is an apartment, so if you’d prefer a full-service hotel, I recommend the H15 Boutique, located in the former Soviet Embassy near the Palace of Culture.

-Recommended City and Food Tours
+Recommended Tours

 I suggest this city tour if it’s your first time in Warsaw and a Polish food tour is a great way to sample a diverse range of dishes while also learning about the city.